dem4nd/epassi-kfreq/README.md

 middle of a word.
 Also, conjunctions, prepositions, modal verbs, pronouns and articles are specified in the configuration file in `stop-words` property and will be ignored to make the result more sensible.

-Stop words usage can be turned off in request json with property `"useStopWords": true`.
+Stop words usage can be turned off in request json with property `"useStopWords": false`.

 Examples of words: